XJangel/kubeedge/docs/setup/kubeedge_configure.md

     + `kubeedge/pause-arm64:3.1` for arm64 arch
     + `kubeedge/pause:3.1` for x86 arch

-2. Check whether the cert files for `modules.edgehub.tlsCaFile` and `modules.edgehub.tlsCertFile` and `modules.edgehub.tlsPrivateKeyFile` exists.
+2. Before v1.3: check whether the cert files for `modules.edgehub.tlsCaFile` and `modules.edgehub.tlsCertFile` and `modules.edgehub.tlsPrivateKeyFile` exists.
 If those files not exist, you need to copy them from cloud side.

+    From v1.3: just skip above check about cert files.
+However, if you configure the certificate manually, you must check if the path of certificate is right.

 3. Update the IP address and port of the KubeEdge CloudCore in the `modules.edgehub.websocket.server` and `modules.edgehub.quic.server` field.
 You need set cloudcore ip address.